Mcrawford745/VinylVault/README.md

-# 🎵 VinylVault
+# VinylVault

-A zero-cost, serverless desktop app for managing your physical music collection — Vinyl LPs, 7" singles, CDs, and Cassettes.
+Serverless desktop app for managing your physical music collection — Vinyl LPs, 7" singles, CDs, and Cassettes.

 Built with **Java 21 + JavaFX 21 + Maven**.
 All data lives in a single `~/.vinylvault/vinylvault_db.json` file.